 Hesron H. Sihombing

-Hesron H. Sihombing (he/him/dia) graduated from Abdi Sabda Theological Seminary Medan, Indonesia, in 2012 with a bachelor degree in theology.
-He pursued his studies at Lutheran School of Theology at Chicago to earn Master of Arts in Theological Studies in 2019 and is currently doing his PhD at JDP.
-His main interests are theological ethics and the relationships between religion and politics, to look at the intersection of economy and ecology.
+Hesron H. Sihombing (he/him/dia) graduated from Abdi Sabda Theological Seminary Medan, Indonesia, in 2012 with a bachelor's degree in theology.
+He pursued his studies at the Lutheran School of Theology at Chicago to earn Master of Arts in Theological Studies in 2019 and is currently doing his doctoral studies at JDP.
+His main interests are theological ethics and the relationships between religion and politics, to look at the intersection of the economy and ecology.
 He is also interested in postcolonial and decolonial studies, public theology, liberative ethics, and Asian/Asian-American studies.
 Originally from Indonesia, Hesron and his family live in Denver, Colorado.

 - Sihombing, Hesron.
 “Capitalism and the Ecological Crisis: The Spirituality of Voluntary Sacrifice,” International Journal of Public Theology 15, 3 (2021): 329-348, doi: https://doi.org/10.1163/15697320-01530003

 - Sihombing, Hesron.
 “The Relational God in the Presence of Evil: A Theology of Friendship,” Siwó: Revista de Teología/Revista de Estudios Socioreligiosos, Vol. 13 Number 1 (2020), 67–79, https://www.revistas.una.ac.cr/index.php/siwo/article/view/14702